-“Oh, eh, do you wanna serve someone else first,” she looks around but there is no-one else now in the queue actually needing served and this puts Zoe on the spot a bit. “…oh, eh, can I get a cappuccino, a short black, no, ah, eh, a long black, can I get a long black with a extra shot, I think I need the caffeine.” she laughs, nervously.
+“Oh, eh, do you wanna serve someone else first.”
+She looks around but there is no-one else now in the queue actually needing served and this puts Zoe on the spot.
+“Oh, eh, can I get a cappuccino, a short black, no, ah, eh, a long black, can I get a long black with a extra shot, I think I need the caffeine.”
+She laughs, nervously.

 “Chocolate on your cappuccino?” the swarthy man asks, politely, but slightly impatiently.

 “Ah, yes, eh, no, sorry, no chocolate.
 Actually, sorry, can I cancel the long black as well.”
 She waves her hands about in a flustered manner.
 “Can I get a peppermint tea, coffee is not very good for me.”
 The server has his hand on his hip and is displaying a mild 'rolling of the eyes' expression.

 Later that day, Zoe sits with a friend.

 “Nothing ever f*ck*ng works out,” Zoe informs her friend, in an exasperated manner.
 Her companion is a ‘motherly’ middle-aged black woman, who is wearing brightly coloured clothing - the kind of woman who looks like she has patience and wisdom in abundance.
 “It’s like I just f*ck it up, every time.”
 Zoe continues to harp on.

 “Like what,” her friend responds, with an unsympathetic look, as if she has heard this all before.

 “Like my shitty flat… like the crappy hairdresser… like my goddamn awful job…”